 Changemakers

-Changemakers are expected to advocate for social issues and bring a positive change in their schools and communities.
+Changemakers are expected to advocate for environmental awareness and protection and implement community action projects relevant to this within their schools and communities.
 This is achieved through having campaigns and events to create awareness, share knowledge and skills necessary to stand up against presenting social issues.

 Partners